It will include a full day of student, professor, and business leaders, discussing, debating, and presenting on this year’s theme.

 We will ensure that all students whose papers are chosen to present will be accommodated with free board.
 Students will be hosted by their peers at NYU.
 We have also negotiated special rates for symposium participants at local hotels.
 Please contact email@example.com to arrange booking with the symposium rate.

 1. Students whose papers are CHOSEN to be presented at the conference will have FREE TRIP TO NYC with all inclusive room, board, and travel!

-2. Sinai Scholars Alumni whose papers are not being considered, or have not written papers are cordially invited to attend as a Sinai Scholars national event.
-Registration fee is waived for current Sinai Scholars students and alumni, which includes the conference and meals.
+2. Sinai Scholars fellows whose papers are not being considered, or have not written papers are cordially invited to attend as a Sinai Scholars national event.
+Registration fee is waived for current Sinai Scholars students and fellows, which includes the conference and meals.
 Accommodations and travel will be the responsibility of the student attending.

 3. The conference is open to any individual wishing to attend, although without compensation.
 A $36.00 registration fee applies.
 Please contact the central office at firstname.lastname@example.org to arrange for your attendance.

 ABSOLUTELY!
 The Symposium submissions committee is HERE FOR YOU for ANY questions and guidance.